mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 ``build`` reports the size of its knowledge, the aggregates and portfolios it knows how to construct, and other basic information.

-``build`` can create all other objects using the agg language.
+``build`` can create all other objects using the Dec language.
 To make an ``aggregate`` with a Poisson frequency and lognormal severity with mean 10 and cv 1 simply run

 .. ipython:: python